-Morris James believes that promoting diversity and work/life balance is critical to our quest for excellence and our ability to understand and meet our clients’ expectations.
-Our culture fosters an open and welcoming environment that not only encourages, but also expects, contributions from people with diverse views, experiences and backgrounds.
+Morris James believes that promoting diversity, inclusion, and work/life balance is critical to our quest for excellence and our ability to understand and meet our clients’ expectations.
+Our culture fosters an open and welcoming environment that not only encourages, but also expects, contributions from people with diverse views, experiences, and backgrounds.

-P. Clarkson Collins, Jr., chairs our diversity committee.
-Comprised of both partners and associates, the committee vigorously seeks to recruit and promote outstanding attorneys, paralegals and staff who have traditionally been underrepresented in the legal profession.
+Patricia A. Winston chairs our Diversity & Inclusion Committee.
+Comprised of both partners and associates, the committee vigorously seeks to recruit and promote outstanding attorneys, paralegals, and staff who are underrepresented in the legal profession.
 To further its effectiveness and increase our firm’s diversity efforts, committee members also hold leadership positions in outside professional and community groups dedicated to enhancing diversity.

 Minority Corporate Counsel Association - An advocate for the expanded hiring, retention, and promotion of minority attorneys in corporate law departments and the law firms that serve them.